 Take a look at this CBS News interview with Local Motors CEO, John B. Rogers, as he talks about getting his vision on the road:

 Local Motors isn’t the only company trying to mass product 3D printed vehicles.
-Over a year ago, Canadian-based EcoLogic showed off its Urbee vehicle, which is made up of more than 60 percent 3D printed parts.
+Over a year ago, Canadian-based EcoLogic showed off its Urbee vehicle, which is made up of more than 60 percent of 3D printed parts.

 With advancing technologies and changing consumer habits, is the auto industry beginning a paradigm shift?
 If so, what other factors might be playing into the change?
 Tell us what you think by leaving your comments below.